 Plan ahead so that you know which round you need to apply in and don't leave submitting your application to the last minute.

-It always help to discuss your application with the Clubs' and Activities Coordinator before submitting it.
+It always help to discuss your application with the Clubs and Events Coordinator before submitting it.

 You can apply for more than one grant in a round.